bluz71/platters/README.md

     as well as being user dismissible.

   * #### Infinite scrolling comments
-    Comments will be retrieved in bundles of 25 at a time.
-Scrolling to the end of page of a comments will result in the retrieval of the next 25 comments, and so on until all comments have been retrieved.
-This behaviour mimics Twitter like infinite scrolling.
+    Album, artist and user Comments will be displayed in bundles of 25 at a time, newest to oldest.
+Scrolling to the end of a page of comments will result in the retrieval of the next 25 comments, and so on until all comments have been retrieved.
+Whilst comments are being retrieved a spinner icon will be displayed until that batch of comments have been appended to the page.
+This behaviour is modelled on Twitter infinite scrolling.

   * #### Show all / show less Album tracks
     Albums with more than twenty tracks will, by default, show only the first